Kidnapping of Hanna Katzir

-Hanna Katzir (חנה קציר; 1948 – 23 December 2024) was an Israeli kindergarten teacher who was abducted during the Nir Oz attack led by Hamas on 7 October 2023.
+Hanna Katzir (חנה קציר; 6 December 1946 – 24 December 2024) was an Israeli kindergarten teacher who was abducted during the Nir Oz attack led by Hamas on 7 October 2023.
 She was released after 49 days in captivity.
-Katzir died on 23 December 2024, due to health complications resulting from her captivity.
+Katzir died on 24 December 2024, due to health complications resulting from her captivity.

 Biography

 Katzir worked as a caretaker and a kindergarten teacher at Nir Oz, a kibbutz in northwestern Negev.
 She was involved in the kibbutz community alongside her husband, Avraham Katzir.
 They had three children.

 Captivity

 On 7 October 2023, she was abducted by Hamas during the Nir Oz attack.
-Her husband was killed during the assault, and her son Elad was also abducted.
-Her son was killed in captivity and his body was returned to Israel.
+Her husband was murdered during the assault, and her son Elad was also abducted.
+Her son was murdered in captivity and his body was returned to Israel by the IDF.

 During her captivity in the Gaza Strip, Katzir, who required assistance to walk, was seen in a wheelchair.
 She was initially held in isolation before being moved to join other captives.
 The Palestinian Islamic Jihad (PIJ) claimed on its Telegram channel that Katzir had died, stating it had been willing to release her but blamed delays by the opposing side.

-Katzir was released on 24 November 2023, as part of a truce negotiated by Qatar.
-Following her release, her health declined due to the conditions she endured during her captivity, which included insufficient medical care and inadequate living conditions.
+Katzir was released on 24 November 2023, as part of a truce.
+Following her release, her health declined due to the conditions she endured during her captivity, which included insufficient medical care, starvation and inadequate living conditions.